invinst/chicago-police-data/README.md

-# What is this data about?
+# What is this?

-This is data about shootings by Chicago Police Officers.
+This is a living repository of public data about Chicago’s police officers and their encounters with the public.
+It includes the names of officers involved in and witness to each incident along with other metadata, for example: location, category, outcome, and demographic information.

+This repo also includes working/work-in-progress code intended to help build a legible structure for the data so that it can be more useful to the public.

 # Where did it come from?

-IPRA: the Independent Police Review Authority.

-This data was obtained by the The Invisible Institute through FOIA requests.
+The original data/documents are all sourced directly from the Chicago Police Department (CPD) and the Independent Police Review Authority (IPRA) and the City of Chicago.
+The raw files were released pursuant to FOIA requests (Freedom Of Information Act) made by the Invisible Institute and its partners.
+If you want to learn more about this process, please post/create an issue here in GitHub about it!

 # Why is it relevant right now?

-The Invisible Institute obtained this data during February, April, and May 2016.

 On June 3, 2016, IPRA released a major trove of video, audio, and police reports from police-involved incidents: